Marketing automation

 Reporting is the part teams underrate.
 Every send, open, score change, and routing decision lands in Postgres, so the dashboard is one queryable source instead of five tools that each tell a slightly different story.
 We wire campaign attribution through GA4 so the same numbers show up in the analytics your team already checks, including the traffic that increasingly arrives from AI assistants rather than a classic search result.

 That last point isn’t a side note.
-Gartner expects 90% of B2B buying journeys to be influenced by AI agents by 2028 — buyers researching vendors through an assistant before a human ever talks to sales.
+As more B2B research runs through AI intermediaries, buyers increasingly evaluate vendors through an assistant before a human ever talks to sales.
 If your automation can’t see or react to that traffic, you’re scoring half the funnel.

 What you get